Krishna-M19/ICC-Automation/ICC Checklist/Readme.md

 - Create task spreadsheets for new proposals
 - Update holidays in existing spreadsheets (only if changed)

-Manual Execution - You can also manually run `runAll()` from the Apps Script editor to:
+Manual Execution - You can also manually run `runAll()` from the Apps Script editor

 ## Technical Notes